Calf Muscle Pain After Running: Causes, Prevention, and Treatment

 Several other factors can contribute to calf muscle pain after running.
 These include:

-• Dehydration and electrolyte imbalances: Insufficient hydration and electrolyte imbalances can lead to muscle cramps and increased muscle soreness.
+• Dehydration and electrolyte imbalances: Insufficient hydration and electrolyte imbalances can lead to leg cramps, muscle cramp, and increased sore leg symptoms.

-Overtraining: Excessive training without sufficient rest and recovery can lead to muscle fatigue and increased risk of injury.
+• Overtraining: Excessive training without sufficient rest and recovery can lead to muscle imbalances, fatigue, and recurring running injury.

 Anatomy of the Calf Muscles